 What is Will Call?

-Will call is an option to have your tickets held at the Box Office on Level 2 in the Kauffman Center, to pick up on your performance date.
-If tickets are purchased prior to five business days before the performance, please select the ship methods Print at Home or Mail My Tickets to prevent waiting in long Will Call lines.
+Will call is an option to have your tickets held at the Box Office at the Kauffman Center to be picked up on your performance date.
+If tickets are purchased prior to five business days before the performance, please select the ship methods Print at Home or Mail My Tickets to prevent waiting in Will Call lines.

 May I bring my children?

 All patrons, including children on laps, entering the theater must have a ticket.
 At Kansas City Ballet, we encourage young audiences to attend our shows assuming the program content is appropriate.
 However, it is strongly suggested that no babies or toddlers be in attendance.
 Many children over the age of five can remain happily and quietly seated for a two-hour performance, but you know your child best.
 Parents will be expected to immediately remove children creating a disturbance during the performance.

 I’m coming from out of town.
 Are there places you recommend to stay overnight?

 The Westin Kansas City at Crown Center